rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 5. Exporting the models and writing flask script to deploy the model.
 6. Uploading the datasets and updating the github repository.
 7. Created Flask App

+31/08/2020

+1. Compiling things and updating the github repository